KP solitons and total positivity for the Grassmannian

 Now consider the placement of $L_{13}$.
 If $\kappa_1+\kappa_4 > \kappa_2 + \kappa_3$ (respectively $\kappa_1+\kappa_4 < \kappa_2 + \kappa_3$) then $\kappa_1 + \kappa_3< \kappa_2 + \kappa_3$ (respectively, $\kappa_1 + \kappa_3< \kappa_1 + \kappa_4$).
-And $L_{13}$ intersects $L_{14}$ and $L_{23}$ in $v_{134}$ and $v_{123}$, which must satisfy $v_{234}^y < v_{134}^y < v_{124}^y > v_{123}^y$.
+And $L_{13}$ intersects $L_{14}$ and $L_{23}$ in $v_{134}$ and $v_{123}$, which must satisfy $v_{234}^{\bar y} > v_{134}^{\bar y} > v_{124}^{\bar y} > v_{123}^{\bar y}$.
 So $L_{13}$ must be as shown in Figure \ref{fig:6lines}.
 We now have locations for all four points $v_{ijk}$, so we can draw in all six lines $L_{ij}$. \end{proof}

-Now for each region in the two figures, we will compute the total order on $\{\phi_1, \phi_2, \phi_3, \phi_4\}$.
-If $\phi_a(\bar{x}, \bar{y}) < \phi_b(\bar{x}, \bar{y}) < \phi_c(\bar{x}, \bar{y}) < \phi_d(\bar{x}, \bar{y})$ then we will write $abcd$ as shorthand for this order.
-Also note that if $\bar{y}$ is finite then for $\bar{x} \gg0$, we have $\phi_1(\bar{x},\bar{y}) < \phi_2(\bar{x},\bar{y}) < \phi_3(\bar{x},\bar{y}) < \phi_4(\bar{x},\bar{y}).$ This allows us to compute the total orders on the $\phi_i$'s, as shown in Figure \ref{fig:linesorder}.
+Now for each region in the two figures, we will compute the total order on $\{\theta_1, \theta_2, \theta_3, \theta_4\}$.
+If $\theta_a(\bar{x}, \bar{y},\a) > \theta_b(\bar{x}, \bar{y},\a) > \theta_c(\bar{x}, \bar{y},\a) > \theta_d(\bar{x}, \bar{y},\a)$ then we will write $abcd$ as shorthand for this order.
+Also note that if $\bar{y}$ is finite then for $\bar{x} \ll0$, we have $\theta_1(\bar{x},\bar{y},\a) > \theta_2(\bar{x},\bar{y},\a) > \theta_3(\bar{x},\bar{y},\a) > \theta_4(\bar{x},\bar{y},\a).$ This allows us to compute the total orders on the $\theta_i$'s, as shown in Figure \ref{fig:linesorder}.

-Using Figure \ref{fig:linesorder}, we can compute the dominant exponentials.
-To compute the dominant exponentials for $t\ll0$ (respectively $t\gg0$) in a given region, we consider the region label $abcd$ and choose the leftmost two indices (respectively rightmost two indices) such that the corresponding Pl\"ucker coordinate is nonzero.
+Using Figure \ref{fig:linesorder} for $\gamma_{\a}(\kappa)<0$, we can compute the dominant exponentials.
+To compute the dominant exponentials in a given region, we consider the region label $abcd$ and choose the leftmost two indices such that the corresponding Pl\"ucker coordinate is nonzero.

 We now prove Theorem \ref{th:X-crossing}. \begin{proof} Consider Part (1a) of the theorem.
 Suppose that we see an $X$-crossing in the contour plot involving line-solitons of types $[1,4]$ and $[2,3]$.
 Let us consider the local neighborhood of this $X$-crossing, looking at the left of Figure \ref{fig:linesorder}.
-Note that in all four regions immediately incident to the $X$-crossing, we have that each of $\phi_1$ and $\phi_4$ is less than each of $\phi_2$ and $\phi_3$.
-So at $t\ll0$, if $\Delta_{14}(A) \neq 0$, then this $X$-crossing would not appear in the contour plot ($E_{14}$ would be the dominant exponential in a neighborhood of the $X$-crossing).
+Note that in all four regions immediately incident to the $X$-crossing, we have that each of $\theta_1$ and $\theta_4$ is greater than each of $\theta_2$ and $\theta_3$.
+So at $\gamma_{\a}(\kappa)<0$, if $\Delta_{14}(A) \neq 0$, then this $X$-crossing would not appear in the contour plot ($E_{14}$ would be the dominant exponential in a neighborhood of the $X$-crossing).
 Therefore we must have $\Delta_{14}(A) = 0$.
-Now recalling that $\CC_t(u_A)$ for $t\ll0$ is obtained from $\CC_{-\infty}(\M)$ by a 180 degree rotation, we get dominant exponentials in the four regions incident to the $X$-crossing as predicted by the theorem.